Traveling Outside the U.S.

 as usual for “D/S” (duration of status) with a warning to have required documentation with you the next time you travel, or

 for 30 days with form I-515A.
 In this case, be sure you have your passport stamped F-1 or J-1.
 After arrival, check that your electronic I-94 arrival record shows your admission in student status.
-Come to the ISSO as soon as possible (and before the I-94 expiration date) with the I-515 so we can assist you in correcting your record.
+Contact the ISSO as soon as possible (and before the I-94 expiration date) with a copy of the I-515 so we can assist you in correcting your record.